hyeongseokShin/Smart-Classification-System-of-Baggage-at-the-Airport-using-Raspberry-Pi/README.md

 # Reference Image
 ## <https://youtu.be/n8hb0nDdPQM>
-This video shows that barcode scans and detects process and move classification machine by case.
+This video shows that webcam scans and detects barcode and classification machine is moved by case.